11.7 Performance indices

 Similarly, on Monday, our schedule performance was within specification (or ‘spec’ – another word for tolerance).

-However, By Wednesday, our control limit of ±10% had been broken, so our sponsor should be notified.
+However, by Wednesday, our control limit of ±10% had been broken, so our sponsor should be notified.

 Quizzes